dborzov/sortable-challenge/README.md

 My take at Sortable's listing matching challenge.

 # Running the script
 The script is written in Python 2.7 which tends to be available on most Linux distributions by default (on MacOSX too).
 Please refer to, for example, instructions [here](http://docs.python-guide.org/en/latest/) for details on how to install Python if it is not.
-No python packages outside of the standard library are used.
+No packages outside of the standard library are used so all that is needed  in most cases is to clone the repo.

-To execute it, clone the repo, `cd` into it and run:
+To execute it, clone the repo, `cd` into the repo's directrory and run:
 ```
 python solution.py  [OPTIONS]
 ```
-The supported optional options values enable customizing the file locations to be used:
+The supported options enable customizing the file locations that will be used:
 ```
 -p <path-to-products-file>, <pwd>/products.txt path is used if not specified
--l <path-to-listings-file>, listings.txt path is used if not specified
+-l <path-to-listings-file>, <pwd>/listings.txt path is used if not specified
--r desired results file, results.jsonl path is used if not specified
+-r <path-to-output-results-file>, <pwd>/results.jsonl path is used if not specified
 ```
 The results are written to a JSONL file as specified.
-The script also outputs short progress bar-style messages and the summary to STDERR during execution:
+The script also outputs (to STDERR) short progress messages during execution and a short summary at the end:
 ```
 743 products parsed, the classifying_tree is built!
 processing listings...
-20196 processed, 7598 identified
+20196 processed, 7599 identified
  Done!
    *  processed 743 products
    * 20196 listings